George Washington Made History by Deciding to Leave the Presidency. But That Didn't Mean He Left Politics

 I think a couple of reasons.
 Washington did so much earlier in life — the American Revolution, the Constitutional Convention, two terms as President — that biographers are running out of pages and space, so essentially these last few years get left out.
 It’s also a complicated understanding of Washington.
 We want to believe he left power as the American Cincinnatus, that he gave it up and died, completely at peace.
 It’s really difficult to leave power.
 Power is a fragile thing.
 When Washington did it, there really were no precedents for how it would go.

-I was struck by how so much of Washington’s post-presidency deviates from way we think former Presidents should act today.
+I was struck by how so much of Washington’s post-presidency deviates from the way we think former Presidents should act today.
 We have this idea that former Presidents should become less partisan when they leave office.
 And without doubt he became more partisan when he left office.
 We also have this idea that former presidents shouldn’t meddle in the affairs of successors, but George Washington majorly meddled in the affairs of his successor and part of that was because he was asked to retake the role of Commander in Chief of the Army during a crisis.

 What was the crisis?

 The French were essentially the mightiest military power in the world.
 The French had been unhappy with the Jay Treaty that George Washington had signed and ratified with the British, and their ships and privateers were preying upon American ships.
 When America sent envoys to France they were refused.
 In the XYZ affair, basically the French asked for a bribe in return for receiving America’s ministers before they began negotiating.
 At that point, the U.S. began preparing for war.
-It wouldn’t be a formal war, what we’d call it a “quasi war.”
+It wouldn’t be a formal war, we’d call it a “quasi war.”
 George Washington was asked to be Commander in Chief of the Army with the idea there could be an invasion by the French.

 We tend to talk about the Founding Fathers warning about political parties, but it sounds as if they were deeply partisan.